Start the pro bono habit now! Explore how to join and participate in the Pro Bono Program.Pro Bono Program

 6th Annual Public Service Award Ceremony and Pro Bono Program Reception

-Attend the Rappaport Center's 6th Annual Public Service Award Ceremony and Pro Bono Program Reception to honor public service achievements in the community and the pro bono work of Suffolk Law students.
-Thursday, April 24, 2014, from 6-8 p.m. in the Faculty Dining Room, 4th Floor, Suffolk University Law School.
+The Rappaport Center's 6th Annual Public Service Award Ceremony and Pro Bono Program Reception to honor public service achievements in the community and the pro bono work of Suffolk Law students was held on Thursday, April 24, 2014.

-This year we are pleased to present our Public Service Award to William Sinnott, JD ’85.
+This year we presented our Public Service Award to William Sinnott, JD ’85.
 Mr. Sinnott served as Corporation Counsel for the City of Boston during Mayor Thomas Menino’s last two terms.
 Prior to his appointment as Corporation Counsel, he had a distinguished career as a prosecutor with the United States Attorney’s Office in Boston and the Norfolk County District Attorney’s Office.
 Before and after attending Suffolk Law, Mr. Sinnott served his country as a member of the U.S. Marine Corps, reaching the rank of Colonel, and he continued his service with tours of duty in Bosnia in 1998 and Baghdad in 2004-2005.
 Throughout his service to his city and country, he has been a leader in the community, most notably in veterans and diversity initiatives and in bar activities.
 Mr. Sinnott is married with four daughters and resides in Hyde Park.
+Read more about Bill Sinnott.